| |

 under the common law.

-much the same way as the mother country.
+the same way as the mother country.
 Offenders were sometimes

 executed, sometimes flogged.
 Sometimes they were pilloried as